rozumary/Sofware-Engineering-2-Final-Project/README.md

 CMSC 311 – Software Engineering
-Final Project

-Client Appointment and Monitoring Management System for Laguna Parole and Probation Office with SMS Notification
+Final Project :** Client Appointment and Monitoring Management System for Laguna Parole and Probation Office with SMS Notification

-Software Requirements Specification (SRS)

-Submitted to:
+**

+**Submitted to:**
 Ms. Micah Joy P. Formaran

-Submitted by:
+**Submitted by:**
 BSCS 3A-IS
-Angeles, Khatrina
+- Angeles, Khatrina
-Lat, Betina Grace C
+- Lat, Betina Grace C.
-Montesa, Rosemarie D.
+- Montesa, Rosemarie D.
-Pino, Renalyn N.
+- Pino, Renalyn N.
-Teano, Aedran Gabriel
+- Teano, Aedran Gabriel

 # I. System Overview and Architecture
 This study presents the development and evaluation of a web-based Client Appointment and Monitoring Management System with SMS Notification designed specifically for the Laguna Parole and Probation Office (LPPO) in Sta.
 Cruz, Laguna, a capstone project system originally developed by Gilbert C. Etalla, Jerwin R. Pontipedra, and Rana S. Edgar Jr.